neptune2/simpleDSTadjust/README.md

 ﻿# simpleDSTadjust

-ESP8266 Daylight Saving Time (DST) adjust library.
+ESP8266 Automatic Daylight Saving Time (DST) adjust library.

 This library implements missing DST functionality by implementing a wrapper API to the built-in time() function.
 It uses simple rules to define the start and